Symphony (Webern): Exposition

+Sketches suggest that vertical sonorities followed contrapuntal lines' trial-and-choice adjustment, and the D at the bottom of this pitch space permits recurring D-major sonorities (e.g., a major 10th D and F♯ at m.
+13).
+Webern's idyll Im Sommerwind centers on a slowly unfolded D-major triad.

 Development

 Webern expands the range of the piece to four and a half octaves in the development.
 In fact, the development section ends on the highest note in the entire movement, a pianississimo 8th-note C♯ in the harp (mm.
 45).
 Webern's Fünf Geistliche Lieder also ends with a single, high, quiet harp harmonic.

 Webern continues developing the opening horn motif in the development.
 The shape is distorted but still recognizable.
 Illusions of tonality also persist in the development, particularly C major beginning in m.
 27.

 Recapitulation

 Relative to that of the exposition, the music of the recapitulation is generally louder, quicker, and higher in pitch.
 It is more melodically fragmented, ornamented (with acciaccature), registrally expansive (by a tritone), rhythmically erratic, and timbrally varied (with harmonics and mutes) despite sharing the same tone-row structure.
 The transmuted form of Webern's material is evident from the first statement of the recapitulation by the viola.
 It plays the same four notes the horn did to begin the piece, but their character is far removed from its atonal alpine call.

 In the stretto coda, the texture becomes leaner.
 There are quick, shifting eighth-note figures of three to five pitches each (not including acciaccature), mostly in the violins and violas.
 The horns play one note each.
 The motivic material is reduced to a wisp of two notes and finally one muted tone marked with a diminuendo, an ending quite common in the slow movements of Romantic symphonies.